Old Beachy Amish: History

 In 1927 the Beachy church emerged from a division in the (Casselman) River Old Order Amish congregation in Somerset County, Pennsylvania.
 Bishop Moses M. Beachy led the new congregation during that time and his name became associated with this faction.
 The Beachys favored a milder discipline for members whose only offense was transferring membership to other Anabaptist churches, specifically the conservative Amish Mennonite congregation that broke away from Moses Beachy's congregation in 1895.

-The majority of the Beachy Amish embraced elements of revivalistic theology between 1946 and 1977.
+Between 1946 and 1977, the majority of the Beachy Amish embraced elements of revivalistic theology.
 The Old Beachy Amish who wanted to preserve the old ways of Beachy Amish resisted this change and subsequently formed new congregations in the late 1960s by withdrawal from existing Beachy Amish congregation.
-From the around 1970 until the early 1990s the center of the Old Beachy Amish was in Paris, Tennessee.
+From around 1970 until the early 1990s, the center of the Old Beachy Amish was in Paris, Tennessee.

-Because of internal tensions concerning the use of English, there was a massive exodus from Paris, mostly in the years 1991 and 1992.
+Mostly in the years 1991 and 1992, there was a massive exodus from the congregation in Paris, because of internal tensions concerning the use of English.
 By 2000, the Old Beachys had completely left the Paris region.